 Visit CHYPS Site City and Hackney Young People’s Service is a service for young people between the age of 11-19 offering advice and support.

 You are not alone, and while friends can be a really good source of advice, guidance and support, please be reassured that there is a network of guidance and support services available to you and for you at school.

 Our dedicated Student Welfare Manager and Safeguarding team are always available for students in need of additional support and guidance.
-We are also committed to empowering parents and carers to support their child through the sharing of information and resources, as well as regular parent workshops on topical issues.
+We are also committed to empowering parents and carers to support their child through the sharing of information and resources.

 Students with SEND or who experience barriers to learning are supported through tailored intervention from the SEND Team to ensure that they take full advantage of all the learning opportunities and experiences available and participate fully in the life of the academy.